DevTerminator69/QuickSQL/readme.md

 ## Synchronizing Memory and Persistent Storage

-When `holdDataInMemory` is enabled, `Destroyer` stores data in memory and syncs changes to the persistent database to ensure data consistency.
+When `holdDataInMemory` is enabled, `QuickSQL` stores data in memory and syncs changes to the persistent database to ensure data consistency.

 1. **On Startup**: All existing data from the database is loaded into memory.
 2. **In Operation**: Memory serves as the primary data source, providing fast data access.